In Bhopal, two women spark hope for disaster's disabled children

 In the early hours of Dec.
 3, 1984, a pesticide factory owned by U.S. multinational Union Carbide Corp accidentally leaked toxic cyanide gas in the central Indian city of Bhopal, killing thousands and leaving many more with serious illnesses.

-"The government and Union Carbide have done little to recognize these children as part of the disaster, so we felt we had to do something," said Rashida Bee, one of the women who founded the Chingari Rehabilitation Center.
+"The government and Union Carbide have done little to recognise these children as part of the disaster, so we felt we had to do something," said Rashida Bee, one of the women who founded the Chingari Rehabilitation Centre.

 BLARING SIRENS, BURNING EYES